 Delayed reports defeat the purpose

-The undue delay in the release of these reports defeats the purpose of compiling them.
+The undue delay in the release of these reports defeats the very purpose of compiling them.
 One had hoped that the NCRB will release these reports within 6 months with the introduction of Crime and Criminal Tracking Network & Systems (CCTNS).
 But strangely, both the ADSI and the Prison Statistics report for 2016 are not yet released.